Edge Developer Platform

 /sample-page

-Click ACF in the left menu, download the configuration file, and import the field configuration.
+Click the ACF on the left menu, download the configuration file and import field configuration.

-After the import is complete, return to the above created page to edit and fill in the ACF data.
+After the import is complete, return to the page created above to edit and fill in ACF data.

 Deploying to EdgeOne Pages